-It's an age-old idiom and proverb -- whose first use dates back literally hundreds of years ago to the early 16th century.
+It's an age-old idiom and proverb whose first use dates back hundreds of years to the early 16th century.

 A Lot of HubSpot Customers Making the Same Mistakes

-I've been a HubSpot customer since 2010 with eight different HubSpot certifications.
-I've led a HubSpot User Group for four years and have consulted with hundreds of small business owners, sales directors, and marketing directors about anything and everything related to inbound marketing and inbound sales -- boh HubSpot customers and customers using other tools and platforms.
+I've been a HubSpot customer since 2010 with several different HubSpot certifications.
+I've led a HubSpot User Group for four years and have consulted with hundreds of small business owners, sales directors, and marketing directors about anything and everything related to inbound marketing and inbound sales -- both HubSpot customers and customers using other tools and platforms.

 And yes, that is true.
-In most regions of the world where HubSpot Professional or HubSpot Enterprise software is in use, especially in South Florida, you can’t hire a full-time employee -- let alone an experienced marketing staffer -- for $800 per month or even $2,500 per month in fully loaded costs.
+In most regions of the world where HubSpot Professional or HubSpot Enterprise software is in use, you can’t hire a full-time employee -- let alone an experienced marketing staffer -- for $800 per month or even $2,500 per month in fully loaded costs.

-But often what we're often finding is that HubSpot Professional and HubSpot Enterprise is purchased without necessarily having the right internal or external expertise to deploy HubSpot properly, to manage it properly, to do the reporting and optimization on a regular basis.
+But we're often finding that HubSpot Professional and HubSpot Enterprise are purchased without necessarily having the right internal or external expertise to deploy HubSpot properly, manage it properly, and do the reporting and optimization on a regular basis.